-The City's 0% loan is a deferred, shared appreciation loan, 30-year loan, secured by a promissory note and deed of trust.
+The City's loan is a deferred, 2% simple interest, 30-year loan, secured by a promissory note and deed of trust.
 No payments are required as long as the home remains the primary residence of the qualified low income, first time home buyer.
 The loan for the first mortgage must be a 30-year fixed term loan.
 No temporary interest rate buy downs will be permitted.

 Loan Pay Off

 Term: The Promissory Note shall be for a term of Thirty (30) years at which time all unpaid principal and interest will be due and payable.
 Said maturity shall be on the same day of the year as the Date of the Note.

 The interest rate shall be 2% simple interest.
 All program loan payments shall be deferred because the borrowers will have their repayment ability fully utilized under the primary loan.

 The City of Roseville's Housing staff will monitor annually to insure the home has remained the program participant's primary residence.
 This monitoring may require contacting the homeowner annually.